It all started with a bullet hole ...

 ... the waterline to the pump had taken a direct hit, too.

 Obviously, I’m not the only person who has had weird stuff happen to them.
 And my weird stuff is tame compared to what the family of the kidnapped girl has had to deal with.
 Her rich uncle drowned in his own pool.
 His son was an exceptional and generous charity volunteer and conservationist (who probably did more to protect Canada’s wilderness than any other human being on the planet).
 Years after the kidnapping, he and my father coincidentally served on the same committee at a charitable organization and they became friends.
 Too much weird stuff happened to him.
-He was one of only 18 people to survive a plane crash in Cincinnati (he was flying back to Toronto to come to a dinner party at our house), then he survived being beaten by a still unknown assailant who was armed with a baseball bat, but he didn’t survive when he was shot a few years later.
+He was one of only 18 people to survive a plane crash in Cincinnati, then he survived being beaten by a still unknown assailant who was armed with a baseball bat, but he didn’t survive when he was shot a few years later.
 His nephew has since been convicted of first degree murder.

 As far as I know, no one has attempted to kill me.
 On the other hand, Mother Nature and multiple mechanical devices have repeatedly tried to take me out.
 So far, I've been able to live to tell those tales ... and I'll tell them in future posts.